ahcub/pyftpclient/README.md

 FTP client wrapper
 ====================

-pyftpclient is a library that is made to make work with FTP/SFTP simple. it has the common functions that you would use when working with a regular file system, like open a file listdir, and glob.
+pyftpclient is a library that is made to make work with FTP/SFTP simple. it has the common functions that you would use when working with a regular file system, like open a file listdir, and glob, delete file or directory.
 It also has funcitons to simple download/upload of the files and directories from/to remote drive.
 The library takes care about opening and closing the sessions, so you don't have to worry about it

 SFTPClient example